 AEGON N.V., domiciled in the Netherlands, is a public limited liability company organized and operating under Dutch law.
 AEGON N.V. was formed in 1983 pursuant to a merger agreement dated October 18, 1983 between Vereniging AGO, AGO Holding N.V. and Ennia N.V.
-AGO Holding N.V. and ENNIA N.V. both were successors to insurance companies founded in the 1800's.
+AGO Holding N.V. and Ennia N.V. both were successors to insurance companies founded in the 1800's.

-AEGON N.V., through its member companies that are collectively referred to as AEGON or the AEGON Group, is one of the world's largest listed life insurance and pension companies as ranked by market capitalization and assets on December 31, 2007 (source: Bloomberg).
-AEGON is headquartered in the Netherlands and employs, through its subsidiaries, about 30,000 people worldwide.
+AEGON N.V. is headquartered in the Netherlands and employs, through its subsidiaries, about 31,500 people worldwide as of December 31, 2008.
 AEGON's common shares are listed on stock exchanges in Amsterdam (Euronext), New York (NYSE), London and Tokyo.

 AEGON's businesses focus on life insurance, pensions, savings, and investment products.
-The AEGON Group is also active in accident, supplemental health, general insurance, and some limited banking activities.
+AEGON is also active in accident, supplemental health, general insurance, and some limited banking activities.
 AEGON N.V. is a holding company.
 The operations described above are conducted through operating subsidiaries.
 AEGON's established markets are the United States, the Netherlands and the United Kingdom.
 In addition, AEGON is present in over 20 other markets in the Americas, Europe and Asia.